Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 When to seek urgent care

-Call triple zero (000) for an ambulance if your child:
+Call triple zero (000) for an ambulance if you or someone you know:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.